nigeljohnson73/WRFCOM/README.md

 ip neigh
 ```

-Future plans for the ESP32 build will possibly include a BTLE broadcast of it's IP address... or possibly using teh bluetooth
+Future plans for the ESP32 build will possibly include a BTLE broadcast of it's IP address... or possibly using the bluetooth
 connection in an app (for android only) or, better yet, working out why this is so flakey.